Skip to content

 2. the application is accompanied by technical specifications, data sheets or brochures/catalogues giving adequate technical details of the commodities under application.

-12. Imports and exports of strategic commodities should be made on TID 501 (fillable pdf format) and TID 502 (fillable pdf format) respectively which are free of charge and available at the Integrated Customer Service Centre at Room 1324, 13/F, Trade and Industry Tower, 3 Concorde Road, Kowloon City, Hong Kong.
-It can also be downloaded from the "SC Website" at http://www.stc.tid.gov.hk.
-Licence applications in paper mode and supporting documents should be submitted to the Integrated Customer Service Centre at Room 1324, 13/F, Trade and Industry Tower.
+12. Licence applications for the import and export of strategic commodities should be made on Import Licence (Strategic Commodities) Application Form [TID 501] (fillable pdf format) and Export Licence (Strategic Commodities) Application Form [TID 502] (fillable pdf format) respectively.
+These forms are available at the Integrated Customer Service Centre (“ICSC”) at Room 1324, 13/F, Trade and Industry Tower, 3 Concorde Road, Kowloon City, Hong Kong, or they can also be downloaded from the SC Website at https://www.stc.tid.gov.hk.
+Licence applications and supporting documents should be submitted to the ICSC.
+A numbered receipt will be issued for each licence application.

 Import Licensing Procedures